aspose-words/Aspose.Words-API-References-Tutorials/english/net/add-content-using-documentbuilder/move-to-document-start-end/_index.md

 ## Conclusion

 In this example, we have explored the Move To Document Start/End feature of Aspose.Words for .NET.
 We learned how to navigate to the beginning and end of a document using the DocumentBuilder class.
-This feature is useful when programmatically working with Word documents and needing to manipulate or insert content at specific positions within the document.
+This feature is useful when programmatically Words Processing with Word documents and needing to manipulate or insert content at specific positions within the document.